holoviz/geoviews/README.md

 GeoViews itself is also installable using `pip`, but to do that you will first need to have installed the [dependencies of cartopy](http://scitools.org.uk/cartopy/docs/latest/installing.html#requirements), or else have set up your system to be able to build them.

-## About HoloViz

-GeoViews is part of the HoloViz ecosystem, which strives to make browser-based data visualization in Python easier to use, easier to learn, and more powerful.
-See [holoviz.org](http://holoviz.org) for related packages that you can use with GeoViews and [status.holoviz.org](http://status.holoviz.org) for the current status of projects.